The Flows for APEX Timer mechanism works as follows:

 Refreshto step due times forward.

-- Production and Development Projects are free to set this to a shorter interval, as required.
+- Production and Development Projects are free to set the interval to a shorter interval, if required.

 - On personal test beds , demonstration systems, etc., the timer interval should be less frequent.
 Use the